 The link between oral health and type 2 diabetes is deeply interconnected.
 Indeed, individuals with type 2 diabetes are particularly prone to developing periodontal diseases, an inflammatory condition affecting the gums and bone around the teeth.
 Diabetes alters the body’s ability to use blood sugar, which can lead to increased levels of glucose in the saliva, thus creating an environment conducive to oral infection and inflammation.

 Conversely, periodontal diseases can exacerbate diabetes.
-The inflammation caused by gum diseases can increase insulin resistance and, consequently, worsen glycemic control in diabetic individuals.
+Inflammation caused by gum disease can increase insulin resistance and, consequently, worsen glycemic control in people with diabetes.

 At Dental Geneva, we understand the significance of this relationship and encourage our diabetic patients to adopt a strict oral hygiene routine: regular visits to the dentist, brushing, and daily flossing.